 We have not earned any revenues to date.
-Our website is operational and we anticipate earning revenues in the next quarter of this fiscal year.
+We are currently seeking business opportunities with established business entities for the merger of a target business with our company.
 We are presently in the development stage of our business and we can provide no assurance that we begin earning revenues.